michaelkamprath/ambasat1-flight-software/satellite-software/README.md

 * Robustness - Space is a harsh operating environement.
 Furthermore, launches can jostle satellites and break components.
 I want my satellite to do the best it can despite damage incured during ascent or in orbit.
 This means being tolerant of sensor failures and even doing on board testing.
 Of course, software can't compensate for catrosophic hardware failures, but the software should strive to maximize data recieved by working around a malfunctioning sensor (if it has one).
 * Keep the Code clean and Understandable - Software that is built from example code that itself was copy and pasted from other examples has a way of getting messy with vestigial code that serves no purpose.
 The goal here is to build the software from the up purpose built for the AmbaSat-1.

+## How to Use
+This software is ready to go for the AmbaSat basic sensors, Voltage and LSM9DS1, with minimal set up.
+To build this software for your AmbaSat-1, first do the following:

+1. Set the Network Session Key, LoRaWAN AppSKey, and the LoRaWAN end-device address values in the `AmbaSat1Config.h` header file.
+Find instructions for obtained this values for ABP activation at The Things Network site.
+Do not check this editted file into source control, as these values should be treated as secrets.
+2. Change the radio frequency configuration in the `platformio.ini` file.
+If you are using the USA frequency plan of 915 MHz, the frequency configuration should be `CFG_us915`.
+If you are using the radio provided in the AmbaSat-1 kits, which are the European model for 868 MHz, the frequency configuration should be `CFG_eu868`.
+Note that the version of your satellite that will get launch will likely have the European frequency plan radio and the flight software should be configured for that when finalizing your satellite.

+You will also need to set up an application in your The Things Network account.
+Note that a decordr to use in your The Things Network application configuation is [provided elsewhere in this repository](../ground-software/ttn-payload-decoders/payload-decoders.js).

+# Design
+Below are the intended requirements for the finalized AmbaSat-1 flight software.
+This is very much a `Work in Progress`.

 ## Requirements

 ### Telemetry and Status Uplinks